adrienLamoureux/Root_personal/README.md

 ### Prerequired
 NodeJS; MongoDB; NPM

-### Build projects
+### Build projects for Heroku
-npm install

-### Local development
-npm run dev:mongo-w-3.6

-npm run dev:deploy
+npm run build:heroku

+Then upload server/ and ui/ files on Git branch heroku for auto-deploiement

 ## Goals

-Deployable project that download, build and deploy front-end + back-end projects
+Deployable project for Heroku that download, build and deploy front-end + back-end projects